potassco/clorm/docs/clorm/factbase.rst

 Fact Bases and Querying
 =======================

-.. warning:: Out of date documentation

-   This part needs to be modified.
-FactBase works differently and is no longer sub-classed.

 As well as offering a higher-level interface for mapping ASP facts to Python objects, Clorm also provides facilities for dealing with collections of facts.
 Whether they are the set of facts that make up the problem instance or,